 The Don Valley Parkway will be closed both ways from Highway 401 to the Jarvis Street ramp on the Gardiner Expressway all weekend long as the city plans to carry out infrastructure maintenance and prep the roadways for the FIFA World Cup.

-The closure begins on Friday at 11 p.m. and will not reopen until 5 a.m. on Monday.
+The closure begins on Friday at 11 p.m. and last until 5 a.m. on Monday.

 The planned shutdown also coincides with a shutdown on a portion of Line 2 as well as service changes across GO Transit’s train network.